After spending our time in Europe traveling only overland by car or train, we were posed with the task of getting from Stockholm to Helsinki.

 Boarding the M/S Symphony in Stockholm

-We had booked online, so made use of the kiosks to check in and print our boarding passes.
-After that we simply walked over to the security line, went through security and then boarded the ship.
+We had booked online, so we made use of the kiosks to check-in and print our boarding passes.
+After that, we simply walked over to the security line, went through security and then boarded the ship.

 We were expecting to have lines because the ferry is huge and holds loads of people, but the process is streamlined and we were never waiting during the whole process.

-This offered us a queen sized bed, window, desk, TV with cable, a sitting chair and private bathroom with shower.
+This offered us a queen-sized bed, window, desk, TV with cable, a sitting chair and a private bathroom with shower.

 It wasn’t posh, but it was certainly comfortable and the perfect size to hang out in when we weren’t eating or exploring the ferry.